 5.2 Has the council banned the use of pesticides on all council owned and managed land?

-5.3 Has the council committed to mowing their green spaces less for wildlife?
+5.3 Has the council stated they are mowing their green spaces less for wildlife?

 5.5 Does the council have a target to increase tree cover and is a tree management plan agreed as they grow?